danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/13 Design a multi tenant database by using Azure Database for PostgreSQL Hyperscale Citus/readme.md

    Now, there is local copy of *geo_ips* in all nodes.
 Joining the *clicks* table with *geo_ips* is efficient on all nodes.

-   HTo find the locations of everyone who clicked on ad 290, rub:
+   To find the locations of everyone who clicked on ad 290, execute:

    ```sql
    SELECT c.id, clicked_at, latlon